orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.7.md

 __Monday, January 23, 2023__

 Today we released Orbeon Forms 2021.1.7 PE!
-This release introduces bug-fixes and is recommended for all users of:
+This maintenance release introduces bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2021.1.6 PE](orbeon-forms-2021.1.6.md)
 - [Orbeon Forms 2021.1.5 PE](orbeon-forms-2021.1.5.md)